 Later we passed into the Rindermarkt and saw the cities Maypole.
 Apparently if you can steal this pole the city must throw a party for you.
 This one has been stolen only once – by the police!
 The images on the pole depict scenes relating to the city – this one shows Oktoberfest and the marks of the main brewers in the city.

 One of the most famous brewers in the world (apparently) is the Hofbrauhaus.
 After my tour I took Jake back to this place – not just because it’s a brewer but because of how interesting the building is.
 The designs on the ceiling are in the shape of swastikas.
 During the 1930’s the national socialist party had meetings here and wanted the designs on the ceiling changed to represent them.
-This was done but in such a way that, without squinting, it’s hard to recognize this infamous emblem.
+This was done but in such a way that, without squinting, it’s hard to recognise this infamous emblem.

 Close to Munich is the town of Dachau and it was in this place that, during the 1930’s, was built the prototype of the Nazi concentration camp.
 We knew only a little about this place so wanted very much to visit and learn some more about what happened here.